Lisa Anne Auerbach

 March 7–April 30, 2022

 For more than 25 years, artist Lisa Anne Auerbach has been knitting sweaters emblazoned with slogans, quotes and catchphrases that document her experiences, reflect on history and respond to current events.
 Usdan Gallery is proud to present “Sweater Parade,” the first survey of this celebrated body of work.
-The exhibition, a mid-career retrospective for Auerbach, centers on the variety of her knitted apparel and contextualizes it within the breadth of a unique practice rooted in self-publishing, textile craft, punk rebellion and political activism.
+The exhibition, a mid-career retrospective, centers on the variety of her knitted apparel and contextualizes it within the breadth of a unique practice rooted in self-publishing, textile craft, punk rebellion and political activism.

 At the core of the exhibit are dozens of densely patterned, text-covered garments arrayed across the gallery in a “parade” of knitted projects from the nineties to today.
 Works include cheerleader combos; sweaters inspired by historical U.S. presidential campaigns; outfits commenting on news of the day, from climate change to Britney Spears to Covid-19; and distinctive hand-knitted pullovers in the Danish tradition of Hønsestrik—or “chicken knitting”—in which sweater patterns embody political expression.